About This Chapter

 13. What Is a Tetrachord? - Definition & Examples

 There are many ways to build a chord.
-In this lesson, we are going to explore tetrachords, and look at the many different ways that they can be built and used.
+In this lesson, we're going to explore tetrachords by defining the term, talking about where they come from, and looking at some of the ways they can be built and used.

 14. Melodic Contour: Definition & Examples